drdww/OPIM5641/Module6/M6_1/readme.md

-# Warehouse location and curve fitting
+# Intro to Nonlinear Optimization and Warehouse Location